ethereum/ethereum-org-website/src/content/developers/docs/scaling/validium/index.md

 ## Prerequisites {#prerequisites}

-You should have a good understanding of all the foundational topics.
-Scaling solutions such as Validium are not yet thoroughly battle-tested.
+You should have a good understanding of all the foundational topics and a high-level understanding of [Ethereum scaling](/developers/docs/scaling/).
+Implementing scaling solutions such as Validium is an advanced topic as the technology is less battle-tested, and continues to be researched and developed.

 ## Pros and cons {#pros-and-cons}